-'Carey Olsen Bermuda' is the trading name for Michael Hanson, a barrister and attorney, carrying on Bermuda legal services.
-The use of the title 'Partner' is merely to denote seniority.
-Services are provided on the basis of our current terms of business, which can be viewed at http:// www.careyolsen.com/sites/default/files/ TermsofBusiness.pdf
+Carey Olsen Bermuda Limited is a limited liability company incorporated in Bermuda and approved and recognised under the Bermuda Bar (Professional Companies) Rules 2009.
+The use of the title "Partner" is merely to denote seniority.
+Services are provided on the basis of our current terms of business, which can be viewed at: www. careyolsen.com/terms-business.

-Please note that this guide is only intended to provide a very general overview of the matters to which it relates.
-It is not intended as legal advice and should not be relied on as such. © Carey Olsen Bermuda 2018
+This guide is only intended to provide a very general overview of the matters to which it relates.
+It is not intended as legal advice and should not be relied on as such. © Carey Olsen Bermuda Limited 2021.

-British Virgin Islands blockchain and cryptocurrency regulation 2019, first edition
+British Virgin Islands blockchain and cryptocurrency regulation 2020, second edition